 Many novice gardeners make the same mistakes, either attempting to grow plants the wrong time of year or choosing plants that are not suited for the region in which they live.
-Essential to the healthy growth and development of all plants is the length of the growing season, timing and amount of rainfall, winter temperature lows, summer highs and humidity.
+Essential to the healthy growth and development of all plants is the length of the growing season, timing, amount of rainfall, winter temperature lows, summer highs, and humidity.

 Differences in any one of these factors can spell disaster for your garden.
 To guarantee success and avoid your own disappointment, it is critical to pay close attention to the regional planting information located on the packages and containers of most seeds and plants–known more simply as plant hardiness zones.

 Hardiness Zone Maps

 The United States is divided into several regional gardening zones according to the average annual minimum temperature.
 These regions (which may vary somewhat) are most commonly referred to as Northeast, Pacific Northwest, Rockies/Midwest, South, Desert Southwest, Southeast, South Central, and Central Ohio Valley, although each region can be even further divided into more specific climate zones.

 Using this garden zone info for educating yourself on which plants are better suited for your particular climate zone will save you much disappointment.
 That’s where the USDA Hardiness Zone maps come in.
 Some plants cannot handle the icy coldness of a Northeast winter, while others will wilt and dry up in southern climates.
 Amazingly, other plants call for a brief cold period in order to stimulate their coming growth cycle.

 So what garden zone do I live in, you may ask?
 When locating plant hardiness zones, refer to the USDA Hardiness Zone maps.
 This is the best way in how to determine your garden zone.
 Simply go to your region or state and find your general location.
 Keep in mind that in some states, the zones may be broken down even further depending on specific climatic areas.